· June 9, 2026

 Here’s what lives at that terrain level — for women whose symptoms track with stress and load.
 (If your thyroid is autoimmune, stress and load still set the ceiling your medications work within.)

 Chronic sympathetic activation — the kind that accumulates over years of high-output living, sustained demand, and insufficient recovery — sits upstream of most of the symptoms perimenopause gets blamed for.
-Sustained HPA axis activation raises cortisol output in ways that shunt pregnenolone away from sex hormone synthesis, suppressing progesterone production before any hormone panel has a chance to explain why.
-Your DUTCH test showed low progesterone.
-Your autonomic state is part of the reason why.
-The mechanics are documented: HPA-HPG axis crosstalk, pregnenolone shunt dynamics, and updated neurosteroid pathways.
+Sustained HPA axis activation suppresses progesterone production through HPA–HPG axis crosstalk — before any hormone panel has a chance to explain why.
+Your DUTCH test showed low progesterone; your autonomic state is part of the reason.
+The mechanism is genuine cross-axis signaling and altered neurosteroid pathways — not the popular “pregnenolone steal,” which the substrate data doesn’t support.

 The same load suppresses the deiodinase enzymes responsible for T4-to-T3 conversion — the same conversion failure that explains why thyroid medication stops working.
 Thyroid symptoms and hormone symptoms can run concurrently while each specialist attributes them to a different cause.
 The sleep fragmentation compounds both: compressed sleep architecture is a predictable downstream effect of the same cortisol dysrhythmia that’s suppressing progesterone and throttling thyroid conversion.